kobe5pts/solo_assessment_2024_CS551Q/README.md

-# solo_assessment_2024_CS551Q
 # Modupe Mobile Phone Shop
 ## Overview
-This is a solo assessment course work by Samuel Amao for the course CSS551Q at the University of Aberdeen.
+This is a solo assessment for the course CSS551Q at the University of Aberdeen.
 The Modupe Mobile Phone Shops is a web application developed using Python with Django Framework, aimed at simplifying the process of purchasing mobile phones.
 The goal is to provide users with an intuitive platform where they can effortlessly browse, search for, and order mobile phones.
 Leveraging open-source data